Digital Leadership: Changing Paradigms for Changing Times (Keynote, Workshop, or Breakout Session)

 Becoming a Twitterific Educator (workshop and/or Breakout session)

 Many educators have heard of Twitter, but brush it off as a meaningless social networking site notorious for wasting time in 140 characters or less.
 This is anything but the truth!
-Participants will learn and see firsthand how Twitter has quickly become an indispensable tool to educators at all levels from every corner of the globe.
+Participants will learn and see firsthand how Twitter has quickly become an indispensable tool for educators at all levels from every corner of the globe.
 The session will begin with an overview of how to set up an educator page, sending a message called a tweet, and the specific language associated with Twitter.
 Participants will then be exposed to the various educational uses of Twitter including communication, sharing/acquiring resources, global collaboration, knowledge acquisition, tracking conferences, eliciting feedback, virtual mentoring, and professional growth.

 Creating a Culture Through Communication Strategies (Keynote, Breakout session, or Workshop)